 - The Cabinet Office will inform the old local authority of people who have moved area

 Information will be processed with the European Economic Area (EEA) and will not be shared with overseas recipients.

 The Cabinet Office suppliers are data processors for the IERDS service.

 Subject to strict agreements describing how it will be used, your information may also be shared with:

 - Our software provider (idox) - sorts any issue with the software which could relate to an individual's record, but only on our instruction.
 View idox privacy statement

 - Printers - process your information to produce election and registration information, but only on our instructions, for example poll cards, postal packs and forms

-- Contractor - process information to deliver election material, but only on our instructions, for example delivery of polling booths to polling stations
+- Contractor - process information to deliver election material, but only on our instructions, for example delivery of poll cards, polling booths to polling stations

 - Hoople Ltd - process your information to produce staff payments for elections and canvass, but only on our instructions

 We will not normally share your information with organisations other than our partner organisations without your consent.
 However, there may be certain circumstances where we would share without consent such as where we are required to do so by law, for example:

 - Where a formal court order has been issued